mckellwoodland/gan_anom_detect/README.md

 # Evaluate StyleGAN2's Generative Quality

-Generate 50,000 images using the model weights associated with the lowest Fréchet Inception Distance (FID) attained during training.
+Generate 50,000 images using the model weights associated with the lowest Fréchet Inception Distance (FID)<sup>5</sup> attained during training.
 Images can be generated by providing `--network` and `--outdir` arguments to `generator.sh`.
 ```
 ./bash_scripts/generator.sh